Anna Bligh has firmly rejected speculation that she plans to run in the upcoming by-election for the state seat of Sydney.

-The former Queensland Premier said not only were the rumours untrue, but that she will never again be a politician at any tier of government.
+The former Queensland Premier said not only were the rumours untrue but that she would never again be a politician at any tier of government.

-“I can confirm that there is no truth to these suggestions,” said Ms Bligh.
+“I can confirm that there is no truth to these suggestions,” Ms Bligh told City News.

-“I will not be a political candidate in any future election at any level of government.”
+“I will not be a political candidate in any future election at any level of government,” she said.

 Ms Bligh, who recently moved to Sydney with her husband Greg Withers, said there had been no negotiations with NSW Labor at any stage.